 Quizbowl is an academic competition in which two teams of students compete to buzz-in before the other team on toss-up questions and collaborate with their teammates to answer bonus questions.

-A common comparison is Jeopardy! (or the old College Bowl TV show), but unlike Jeopardy! quizbowl focuses on rewarding more knowledge rather than faster thumb speed and features more academically-oriented questions.
+A common comparison is Jeopardy! (or the old College Bowl TV show), but unlike Jeopardy! quizbowl focuses on rewarding more knowledge rather than faster thumb speed and features more academically-oriented questions on a wide variety of subjects.

 Why quiz bowl?